pypyr/docs/content/_index.md

 h2: script sequential task workflow steps in yaml
 # h3: easy loops, conditional execution & retries
 h3: conditional execution, loops, error handling & retries
+show_support: pypyr is free & open-source.

+  You can show your support by ⭐ [starring the pypyr repo on github](https://github.com/pypyr/pypyr) ⭐!
 subtitle: For when your shell scripts get out of hand.
 Less tricky than makefile.